YujiSODE/txtStat/README.md

   `FLG95`: [optional] true | false; 95% of canvas width is shown when `FLG95`= true

 * __Setting of another canvas tag to output__
+  A valid id of another canvas tag can be input when __Analyze__ button is clicked.
+  Character analysis result is overwritten by result of another canvas tag when input id is valid.
 * __Setting of change canvas width__